mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 # Testing Strategy

+A good testing strategy will have a number of layers:

+- unit testing
+- integration testing (i.e. testing in isolation but with "real" message queues, databases, whatever)
+- local-run testing
+- end user testing
-A good testing strategy will have a number of layers: unit testing, integration testing (i.e. testing with real message queues, databases, whatever), local-run testing, end user testing, testing-in-prodlike-ecosystem testing (i.e. testing alongside other - real - solutions in your ecosystem, if apt).
+- testing-in-prodlike-ecosystem testing (i.e. testing alongside other - real - solutions in your ecosystem, if apt)

 All of these are distinct testing techniques: decide which ones do, or should, apply; ideally as many as possible.
-Each has value and although as you work left to right they go from "fast and cheap" to "complicated and expensive", there are things you can can in full-ecosystem testing that more left-hand methods simply cannot account for.
+Each has value and although as you work left to right they go from "fast and cheap" to "complicated and expensive", there are things you can discover in full-ecosystem testing that more left-hand-side methods simply cannot account for.

-Consider whether you need a test team, or whether your area has an existing team of test specialists you can leverage; automated testing is only ever a part of an integrated test programme.
-Often test teams are overlooked - "we'll just get the developers to test it" - but this is often a serious miscalculation and a truly false economy: for one thing, developers you're asking to do testing are spending time Not Developing Software, and for another it's often something they've little interest in, and little real talent for - it's simply a task to get through..
+Consider whether you need a test team, or whether your area has an existing team of test specialists you can bring in; automated testing is only ever a part of an integrated test programme.
+Often test teams are overlooked - "we'll just get the developers to test it" - but this is often a serious miscalculation and a truly false economy: for one thing, developers you're asking to do testing are spending time Not Developing Software, and for another it's often something they've little interest in, and have equally little real talent for - it's simply a task to get through...

 # Security